Grand home builds that ended in disaster

 Georgian townhouse, London, UK

 Once owned by British popstar Duffy, the property caved in on itself in November 2015 during the construction.
 No longer supported by its foundations, the luxurious home literally crumbled into the empty void left by the basement excavation.
-Described as collapsing like a tower of cards, the six-bedroom townhouse was completely destroyed but luckily no one was injured during the incident.
-How's that for a property nightmare?

 Georgian townhouse, London, UK

 Sadly, this isn't the only regal residence to have collapsed in southwest London due to poor construction work.
 In fact, this large dwelling can be found just a few miles away in Kingston Vale.
-The property, which had also been undergoing extensive renovation works, collapsed due to a poorly-supported basement.
-Crumbling down in the middle of the night in April 2017, the building was left in complete ruins.

 Boldt Castle, New York, USA

-Located on Heart Island in the Thousand Islands region of New York, Boldt Castle was commissioned at the start of the 20th century by George C. Boldt, the millionaire proprietor of the Waldorf Astoria Hotel.
-Leaving no expense spared, 300 workers began constructing the six-level, 120-room residence, which was designed complete with secret tunnels, Italian gardens, a drawbridge and turrets.
+On Heart Island in the Thousand Islands region of New York, Boldt Castle was commissioned at the start of the 20th century by George C. Boldt, the millionaire proprietor of the Waldorf Astoria Hotel.

 Boldt Castle, New York, USA